kgcsport/ra-support/vassar_hopper_setup.md

 fi
 ```

-to the top of the file.
+to the end of the file.
 Then save and close the file.

 ---